BlackHolePerturbationToolkit/Teukolsky/Source/Documentation/English/Guides/Teukolsky.md

     "DetailedFunctions" -> {
-      {"TeukolskyRadial", "compute homogeneous solutions of the Teukolsky equation"}, {"TeukolskyRadialFunction", "object representing a solution of the Teukolsky equation"}, {"RenormalizedAngularMomentum", "parameter used in MST method"},
+      {"TeukolskyRadial", "compute homogeneous solutions of the Teukolsky equation"}, {"TeukolskyRadialFunction", "object representing a solution of the Teukolsky equation"}, {"RenormalizedAngularMomentum", "parameter used in MST method"}
-      {"TeukolskyMode", "object representing a single mode of a solution of the Teukolsky equation"}
     }
    },
    {"Title" -> "Sources",
     "DetailedFunctions" -> {
-      {"TeukolskyPointParticleMode", "object representing a single mode of a solution of the Teukolsky equation with point particle source"}
+      {"TeukolskyPointParticleMode", "object representing a single mode of a solution of the Teukolsky equation with point particle source"}, {"TeukolskyMode", "object representing a single mode of a solution of the Teukolsky equation"}
     }
    }
  },